DeepLearningInMedicine/PyBrat/README.md

 ```
 python annotater.py <username> send <masterpath> <annotationpath>
 ```
-*masterpath* - the path to your master file, it is assumed to be master.txt if left blank *annotationpath* - the path to your annotated file, it is assumed to be annotations.txt if left blank
+**masterpath**  the path to your master file, it is assumed to be master.txt if left blank **annotationpath**  the path to your annotated file, it is assumed to be annotations.txt if left blank

 Don't try to use only one filename, it will cock up and die.